Related Content

 A Railjet train arrives at Wien Hbf A Railjet train arrives at Wien Hbf

-However, from December 14th 2025 the new core timetable will be:
+However, the new core timetable is:

 2. An hourly slower RJ service on a Wien Hbf - Wien-Meidling - Wiener Neustadt - Mürzzuschlag - Kapfenberg - Bruck an der Mur - Graz ↔ some of the new Koralmbhan stations - Klagenfurt - Villach route.